sherma

 Skill Tools

-When skills are declared in a YAML config, sherma creates six LangGraph tools for the LLM:
+When skills are declared in a YAML config, sherma creates seven LangGraph tools for the LLM:

 Tool Description